ArenKDesai/ArenWebsite/hugo-arendesai.com/content/datascience.md

 title = 'Data Science'
 +++

-I have a Bachelor's Degree in Data Science, but unfortunately, most of my real-world work is company property, so I can't show you the details.
+Unfortunately, most of my real-world work is company property, so I can't show you the details.
 I can provide metrics and documentation instead.

 ## Professional